mbskykill/android_device_meizu_mt6755-common/README.md

-UMI's MT6755 common - CyanogenMod 13.0/AOSP
+Meizu M3note's MT6755 common - CyanogenMod 13.0/AOSP
 ==============

 This branch is device for building of the CyanogenMod 13.0 and Android Marshmallow 6.X AOSP ROMs.